 What Ring 1 looks like:

-- 4 to 5 posts per week on X from the founder's personal account (not the brand account)
+- 4 to 5 posts per week on X from the founder's personal account, not the brand account

-- Posts about the problem space, not the product
+- Posts about the problem space, not the product features

 - Replies to 10 to 15 relevant threads per day in the product's category.
-Reddit marketing and X replies both count here.
+Both Reddit marketing and X replies count here

 - One long-form thread per week (800 to 1,200 words) that teaches something the founder learned building the product.
-These threads are also AEO assets: AI search engines cite active voices with original perspectives.
+These threads are also AEO assets: AI search engines cite active voices with original perspectives

 What Ring 1 costs: